openalea/adel/doc/user/manual.rst

    :width: 100%
    :align: center

-   The alinea.adel.Tutorials.plantgen_csv dataflow
+   The openalea.adel.Tutorials.plantgen_csv dataflow

 In this case the user must give the paths of csv files for inputs and outputs.

-.. warning:: the paths set in alinea.adel.Tutorials.plantgen_csv will not work
+.. warning:: the paths set in openalea.adel.Tutorials.plantgen_csv will not work
              on your computer.
 You have to adapt them to your needs.

-Finally, the node ``read_plantgen_inputs`` permits to define the values of the input ports of ``plantgen`` by importing a Python module. ``read_plantgen_inputs`` is also located in ``alinea.adel.plantgen``.
+Finally, the node ``read_plantgen_inputs`` permits to define the values of the input ports of ``plantgen`` by importing a Python module. ``read_plantgen_inputs`` is also located in ``openalea.adel.plantgen``.

 For example, using ``read_plantgen_inputs`` with the module :download:`plantgen_inputs.py <../../src/alinea/adel/data/plantgen_inputs.py>`,